Henrike Hahn

-Henrike Hahn (born 4 September 1970) is a German politician who has been a Member of the European Parliament since July 2019.
-She is a member of Alliance 90/The Greens (German: Bündnis 90/Die Grünen or Grüne) at national level, and sits with the Group of the Greens/European Free Alliance in the European Parliament.
+Henrike Hahn (born 4 September 1970) is a German politician who has been a Member of the European Parliament from July 2019 to July 2024.
+She is a member of Alliance 90/The Greens (German: Bündnis 90/Die Grünen or Grüne) at national level, and sat with the Group of the Greens/European Free Alliance in the European Parliament.

 Academic career

 Hahn is a political scientist, having studied at Sorbonne-Nouvelle in Paris, University of Michigan in Ann Arbor, Wayne State University in Detroit, and Ludwig Maximilian University of Munich.

 Early career

 For many years, Hahn worked as a consultant for technology-oriented companies, with a focus on strategy consulting, market research, and competitive analysis in Paris and Munich.
-From 2010 to 2015, she worked for a member of the Bavarian State Parliament.
-In 2017, she worked as research associate at the German Bundestag.
+From 2010 to 2015, she worked as political advisor for the Bavarian State Parliament.
+In 2017, she worked as political advisor at the German Bundestag.
 She also worked as a researcher on Europe and Transatlantic relations at the Centre for Applied Policy Research (CAP) at Ludwig Maximilian University of Munich (LMU); as visiting researcher at the American Institute for Contemporary German Studies (AICGS); and in the research team on European integration at the German Institute for International and Security Affairs (SWP).